rhiddhaacharjee7-physics/RHIDDHA-HURIX-TEST/README.md

 The task audits conflicting numerical campaigns for an anisotropy-driven Anderson transition using transfer-matrix localization lengths, participation scaling, adjacent-gap statistics and twisted-boundary sensitivity.

-Before submission, run the official Harbor Oracle and NOP validation commands and paste their complete outputs into `VALIDATION.md`.